-Now, add the Visio license to a user by signing in to the Office 365 admin center, clicking users and groups, and then clicking on the user’s Display Name.
+Now, add the Visio license to a user: Sign in to the Office 365 admin center, click users and groups, and then click the user’s Display Name.

-On the Assign Licenses page, select Visio Pro for Office 365 and click Save.
+On the Assign Licenses page, select Visio Pro for Office 365 and then click Save.

-Now that the trial license has been assigned to a user, all that’s left to do is to click on Download Software on the right side of the Admin Page.
+Now that the trial license has been assigned to a user, on the right side of the Admin page, click Download Software.